islamicity24/AmazonCity/Scalabale and Higly Available Environment.md

 After completing this lab, you should be able to:

-- Inspect a VPC
+- Inspect a VPC & Inspecting your environment
-- Update a network to work across multiple Availability Zones
+- Update a network to work across multiple Availability Zones & Creating a NAT gateway for the second Availability Zone
 - Create an Application Load Balancer
 - Create a launch template
 - Create an Auto Scaling group